Subdesert mesite

 The subdesert mesite (Monias benschi) is a ground-dwelling bird endemic to Madagascar.
 It is one of three species in the mesite family Mesitornithidae, and is restricted in distribution to a small low-land region in southwest Madagascar.

 Description

-The subdesert mesite is a medium-sized terrestrial bird which is often described as rail-like (a family with which the mesites are sometimes placed).
+The subdesert mesite is a medium-sized terrestrial bird which is often described as rail-like.
 The species has a long and downward-curved bill distinguishing it from the other members of the family.
 Both sexes are greyish above and show thin white eyebrows.
 Both have white underparts; the male has black crescent-shaped spots on the side of the neck and upper breast.
 The female has rufous spots that may merge into a general rufous tone, and has a tawny cheek patch.

 Distribution and habitat

 The subdesert mesite is restricted to spiny thicket with open areas, from sea-level to an altitude of 130 m.
 It is restricted to the 200 km long, and 30 to 60 km wide, coastal strip between the Fiherenana river and the Mangoky river, in the south-west of Madagascar.
 To the north of Manombo there is an area of circa 2500 km2 where the habitat is still suitable; elsewhere the habitat is becoming fragmented.